- ASSOCIATE PROFESSOR Medicine, Endocrinology, Diabetes and Bone Disease

 - “I called to make an appointment, but it Dr. Tamler’s next available appointment is further away than I would like.”
 If you find that the next available appointment is too far away, you can request to be put on a waiting list in case another patient cancels, or you can schedule an appointment with one of Dr. Tamler’s associates at the faculty practice.
 All Mount Sinai endocrinologists are experienced, highly trained specialists of the highest caliber and will provide superb care.

 - "What makes this practice so special for patients with diabetes?"
 If you are seeing Dr. Tamler and his colleagues for diabetes, you are not only getting great care from your doctor.
-You have all the resources of a Certified Diabetes Center at your disposal.
-We have an entire team that is highly experienced in dealing with the particular needs of patients with diabetes, including a nutritionist and a nurse-practitioner who are certified diabetes educators.
+You have all the resources of a Certified Diabetes Center of Excellence at your disposal.
+We have an entire team that is highly experienced in dealing with the particular needs of patients with diabetes, including a nutritionist, a nurse and nurse-practitioners who are certified diabetes educators.

 Dr. Tamler discusses men's health and low testosterone in The Daily News feature The Daily Check Up.